beidemichael/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7-file - script that creates a file
 11-directories - a script that counts the number of directories and sub-directories in the current directory.
-1-confused_smiley - script that displays a confused smiley "(Ôo)'
+1-confused_smiley - script that displays a confused smiley "(Ôo)' 1-confused_smiley - script that displays a confused smiley "(Ôo)'